zodimo/TicTacToeWithBettingOnChain/README.md

 # Instruction

-The transaction construction will happen with cardanocli-js as individual steps to create the transactions to play the game and simulate async interactions.
+For transaction construction, I have created a custom cardano-cli wrapper in Typescript (lightly inspired by cardanocli-js).
+Individual transactions representing steps to play the game and simulate async interactions.

 ### How to build the plutus script.